gianmarcoian/Skip-lists-in-C/README.md

 # Skip List Implementation in C

-This repository contains an implementation of skip lists in C. Skip lists are a probabilistic data structure that provide an efficient alternative to balanced trees for many operations, particularly for search, insertion, and deletion.
+This repository contains an implementation of skip lists in C (skiList.c).
+Skip lists are a probabilistic data structure that provide an efficient alternative to balanced trees for many operations, particularly for search, insertion, and deletion.

 ## Skip Lists: Brief Overview